 - You have the right to have your dispute investigated

 - You have the right to a written response

 - You have the right to write a statement regarding an unresolved dispute and have it placed in your file

-· You have the right to sue if your rights have been violated (which is exactly why you MUST keep a written record.
+· You have the right to sue if your rights have been violated, which is precisely why you MUST keep a written record of all communication.